invite-frey/wvc-inverter/README.md

 * Computer with USB or serial port running [Node Red](https://nodered.org)
 * [MongoDB](https://www.mongodb.com) installed on the same computer.
 * Access to an MQTT broker if you want to make use of the MQTT messages.
+* InfluxDB server to make use of InfluxDB persistence.

 ### Node Red Nodes